arcAman07/SOB-CompetencyTest/README.md

 Then:

 Count the number of nodes, channels and total capacity in the network.
-Calculate the total capacity of all nodes with more than 50 channels and 1 BTC in capacity.
+Calculate the total capacity of all nodes with more than 50 channels and 1 BTC in capacity. <br>
-Calculate the median outgoing fee for each node of the top 300 nodes ranked by total capacity.
+Calculate the median outgoing fee for each node of the top 300 nodes ranked by total capacity. <br>
-Calculate the median incoming fee for each node of the top 300 nodes ranked by total capacity.
+Calculate the median incoming fee for each node of the top 300 nodes ranked by total capacity. <br>
-(optional) Bonus points if you also calculate the average fee weighted by channel size/capacity for the two tasks above.
+(optional) Bonus points if you also calculate the average fee weighted by channel size/capacity for the two tasks above. <br>
 Write a short summary of the results from the tasks above.
-Optionally dig a bit deeper into the data to add more context to your summary.
+Optionally dig a bit deeper into the data to add more context to your summary. <br>